nimrodzhang/java-2017f/docs/slides/8/README.md

 - Sometimes you want to insert elements of different types into a tree set.
 The elements may not be instances of Comparable or are not comparable.
 You can define a comparator to compare these elements.

-- To do so, create a class that implements the java.util.Comparator interface.
+- To do so, create a class that implements the <font color=red>*java.util.Comparator*</font> interface.
 The Comparator interface has two methods, compare and equals

-  + public int compare(Object element1, Object element2)
+  + public int compare(T o1, T o2)
-  + public boolean equals(Object element)
+  + public boolean equals(Object obj)

 ---